Enrollment and Registration

 Students who withdraw from TU, enroll elsewhere, and return to TU after having completed transfer course work do not qualify for a transfer package.
 This option is available only upon initial admission.
-The Registrar's Office will coordinate the evaluation of reenrollment transfer work taken during an absence from Towson University.
+The Registrar's Office will coordinate the evaluation of reenrollment transfer work taken during an absence from TU.

-Students may not apply more than 12 units of directed readings and/or independent study courses toward graduation.
-Departments may set limits for fewer units, but may not exceed the maximum of 12 units set by the Towson University Curriculum Committee.
-Because of the concentrated nature of these courses, students are advised to take no more than 6 units of upper-level special format courses per term.
+Students may not apply more than 12 units of independent study and/or directed reading courses toward graduation.
+Departments may set limits for fewer units, but may not exceed the maximum of 12 units set by the TU Curriculum Committee.
+Because of the concentrated nature of these courses, students are advised to take no more than 6 units of upper-level independent study / directed courses per term.

 Pass Grading Option

 Students may elect to be graded on a Pass basis for a maximum of 13 units toward their degree.
 If students register for more than 13 units under the Pass grading option, only 13 will apply toward graduation.
-This option is not available for courses required for a major, minor, Honors College requirements, or certification in teacher education unless special permission is obtained from the department chairperson.
+This option is not available for courses required for a major, minor, Honors College requirements or certification in teacher education unless special permission is obtained from the department chairperson.
 Students may use the Pass option for Core courses that require a C or higher unless the course is also required for their major/minor.
-Students must make all changes to the option before the published withdrawal deadline each term.
-Visit the Registrar's site for more information on how to select this option.
+Students must make all changes to this option before the published withdrawal deadline each term.
+Students may elect the audit option at any point up to the withdrawal deadline by submitting a completed Pass Grading Option DocuSign Form.

 Students electing this option must earn a grade equivalent of 2.00 (C) or higher in order to receive the Pass (PS) grade, which is not calculated in the average.
 Students who earn below the grade equivalent of 2.00 will earn that grade (D+, D, F or FX) which will be calculated.
 Refer to Grades/Grading.